tus/tus-resumable-upload-protocol/protocol.md

 Once the entire request has been received the Server MUST verify the against the provided checksum.
 If the verification succeeds the Server continues processing the data.
-In the case of mismatching checksums the Server MUST abort handling the request and MUST respond with the tus-specific `460 Checksum Mismatch` status code.
+In the case of mismatching checksums the Server MUST abort handling the request and MUST respond with the tus-specific `460 Checksum Mismatch` status.
 In addition the file and its offsets MUST not be updated.

 If the hash cannot be calculated at the beginning of the upload it MAY be included as a trailer.
 If the Server can handle trailers, this behavior MUST be